Being present is often treated as something to strive for. It is a kind of Holy Grail of spirituality and well being.

 Why It Is Hard To Be Present

-Being present is difficult for a number of reasons:
+Being present is difficult because it:

-- being present reminds us of our aloneness.
+- reminds us of our aloneness.
 When being present, you are more aware of yourself as a contributor to the world with full responsibility for your actions and decisions.
 You are also more aware of the fact that no one can make your decisions or take your actions but yourself.

-- being present reminds of our anonymity or invisibility.
+- reminds of our anonymity or invisibility.
 Being present can make us aware of our actions wile at the same time reminding us that we are only one person in a multi-billion person tribe in a world with even larger numbers of other species.
 It can be humbling.

 Being present can raise fears that make it hard to take that leap of faith into the abundance that it offers us.